devlinjunker/template.github.semver/README.md

 ## Quick Setup/Run

-_This section should try to quickly (1-3 paragraphs) explain how to setup the project and start the application/server/demo_
+_This section should try to quickly (1-3 paragraphs) explain how to setup the project and start using it (server/app/demo)_

 ## Links